nidhiletha1998/NEURAL_COMPUTING_DEEP_LEARNING/README.md

 # NEURAL_COMPUTING_DEEP_LEARNING
-Ipynb diles for all the tutorial sessions
+Ipynb files for all the tutorial sessions